omr50/sudoku-Solver-using-ESP-Microcontroller/README.md

 The reason I used the esp 8266 is because it is a lot faster than arduino and can handle the backtracking a lot better.
-I did optimize the code so that much of the board or even all of it is filled in before the backtracking (depending on board difficulty) which does minimize a lot of the work the backtracking has to do but even then arduino is a lot slower.
-ESP microcontrollers are also cheap to buy and they have wifi so they are very versatile.
+I did optimize the code so that much of the board or even all of it is filled in before the backtracking (depending on board difficulty) which does minimize a lot of the work the backtracking has to do but even with the optimizations it is still slow on Arduino.
+ESP microcontrollers are also cheap and they have wifi so they are very versatile.